Chile's Garden City

 Artillery fire on the Dresden Cruiser

-On March 14, 1915, during World War I, the German cruiser Dresden was chased, attacked and sunk by a fleet of the Royal Navy in Bahia Cumberland, Robinson Crusoe Island.
-Some of the artillery shells missed their target and remained embedded in the slopes of the surrounding cliffs of Cumberland bay.
-These shots came from the HMS Kent and HMS Glasgow.
-Also there was damage to the village of San Juan Bautista, so once completed the brief battle, the Commander of the Glasgow compensated the affected civilians.
-Until today, the impacts remain intact in the vicinity of San Juan Bautista and you can see and touch the shells that 100 years ago sank the Dresden.
+On March 14, 1915, during World War I, the German cruiser Dresden was pursued, attacked and sunk by a Royal Navy fleet in Bahia Cumberland, Robinson Crusoe Island.
+Some of the artillery shells missed their targets and remained embedded in the slopes of the surrounding cliffs of Cumberland Bay.
+These shots came from HMS Kent and HMS Glasgow.
+There was also damage to the village of San Juan Bautista, so after the short battle, the commander of the Glasgow compensated the affected civilians.
+To this day, the impacts are still visible in the area of San Juan Bautista and you can see and touch the shells that sank the Dresden more than 100 years ago.

 Cemetery of the Island